Guitar-Sound-Processing/GSP/gsp_daisy/Chain.md

 ## Definition

-A Chain (or a gig) is a sequence of effects such that the output of a given effect is the input of the next one in the Chain.
+A Chain (or a pedal board, or rig) is a sequence of effects such that the output of a given effect is the input of the next one in the Chain.
 GSP 1.0.0 supports only a configurable single Chain (SISO – single input, single output), with some or all available effects included.
 A possible chain configuration could be something like:

 Input $\rightarrow$ Compressor $\rightarrow$ Overdrive $\rightarrow$ Equalizer $\rightarrow$ Delay $\rightarrow$ Output